Find Affordable College Courses

 First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.
 3.9%

-Online Cardiopulmonary Technologist Programs
+Online Cardiopulmonary Technology/Technologist Programs

-In the 2020-2021 academic year, 7 schools offered some type of cardiopulmonary technology/technologist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes